Antondelange707/ComfyUI-AudioBatch/README.md

    - **Category:** `audio/io`
    - **Description:** Downloads an audio file from a URL into the `ComfyUI/input/` directory if it's not already there, and then loads it as an audio signal.
 This is perfect for creating self-contained, shareable workflows with example audio.
    - **Inputs:**
+     - `audio_bypass` (AUDIO, Optional): If an audio is provided here it will be used for the output.
+You can connect a `Load Audio` node here, if the connected node is muted (bypassed) we download the file, otherwise we use the audio from the `Load Audio` node.
      - `base_url` (STRING): The URL of the directory containing the audio file.
      - `filename` (STRING): The name of the file to download and load (e.g., `music.mp3`).
      - `target_sample_rate` (INT): The sample rate to load the audio at.
 Set to `0` to use the file's original sample rate.